sheffieldnlp/naacl2018-fever/README.md

 Mac OSX users may have to install xcode before running git or installing packages (gcc may fail).
 See this post on [StackExchange](https://apple.stackexchange.com/questions/254380/macos-sierra-invalid-active-developer-path)

 To train the Decomposable Attention models, it is highly recommended to use a GPU.
 Training will take about 3 hours on a GTX 1080Ti whereas training on a CPU will take days.
-We offer a pre-trained model.tar.gz that can be downloaded [from Google Drive](https://drive.google.com/file/d/1aoiC5lJl_X8Oo_IFdowCJG3zF7W1X3X8/view).
+We offer a pre-trained model.tar.gz that can be [downloaded](https://jamesthorne.co/fever/model.tar.gz).
 To use the pretrained model, simply replace any path to a model.tar.gz file with the path to the file you downloaded. (e.g. `logs/da_nn_sent/model.tar.gz` could become `~/Downloads/model.tar.gz`)

 ## Installation